 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-Southwest makes a big deal about the fact they do not charge their customers a change fee.
-Some airlines charge as much as $150 if you need to change or cancel your flight.
-Ouch!
-Especially when traveling with kids, it’s wonderful to have that built-in cushion of knowing you can cancel if you need to.
-I can’t tell you how many times my kids have gotten sick right before traveling!
+Southwest makes a big deal about not charging its customers change fees.
+Some airlines charge as much as $150.
+It’s especially family-friendly to have the built-in flexibility of knowing you can change your flight when you’re traveling with kids.
+I can’t tell you how many times my kids have gotten sick right before a trip.

-If you want to completely cancel your flight, whether or not you will get a full refund depends on the type of fare you purchased.
-We nearly always buy Wanna Get Away fares, because they are the cheapest, and my goal is to make my Southwest points go as far as possible across my family of 4.
-But, Wanna Get Away fares are the only fare type that are NOT fully refundable if you paid in cash or by credit.
+If you want to cancel your flight, whether or not you will get a full refund depends on the type of fare you purchased.
+Most travelers try to book Wanna Get Away fares because they’re the cheapest, but a Wanna Get Away fare is the only fares type that is not fully refundable if you paid in cash or with a credit card.

-You can change or cancel a flight up to 10 minutes prior to your departure time and receive either a full refund for refundable fares or Unused Travel Funds for Wanna Get Away fares.
+You can change or cancel a flight up to 10 minutes prior to your departure time and receive either a full refund for refundable fares or travel funds for Wanna Get Away fares.

 Enter your account number or username and your case-sensitive password.

 Step 2.
 Manage your reservation

 After you log in, click the “Flight” tab and you’ll see a dropdown menu.
 From there, you can click “Manage Reservations” and you’ll be able to click through to either the change or cancel reservation screen.

 Alternatively, if you’re trying to change a flight, you can click “Change Flight” and skip the next step.

 Next, click either “Change reservation” or “Cancel reservation.”